Soulja Boy: 2018–present: Breakfast Club interview and How Can You Blame Me?

 Soulja Boy performing at a concert in January 2019.

 In late 2018, Way went on Instagram Live and responded to fan comments suggesting Tyga had the biggest comeback of any artist in 2018.
 Way angrily claimed he had had the biggest comeback, with a snippet of the video going viral that same day.
 Later in early 2019, Way made an appearance on the radio show The Breakfast Club, where he defended his statements.
 A snippet of Way responding to a question about fellow musician Drake became a viral meme following the interview.

 Way continued to release singles and two mix-tapes throughout 2019, releasing the first mix-tape, Fuego, on January 10, and the second mix-tape, Tell Ya, on March 25.
 Way announced on January 18, 2019, he was working on his fifth studio album titled How Can You Blame Me?, (originally titled Blessed), with the album set to be released on July 28.
 The album was delayed for unknown reasons following Way's 2019 incarceration.
 On July 28, 2020, following his rising success as a Twitch streamer, Way released the mixtape King Soulja 9, followed by several singles throughout 2020.
 In late November 2020, Way released the mixtape Swag 3, and continued to release several singles such as Pandemic and CEO at the start of 2021.
 On February 1, 2021, Way released the mixtape Soulja World, which features frequent collaborator Lil B. In April 2021, Soulja Boy signed a record deal with Virgin Music.

+In 2021, Way publicly feuded with rapper Kanye West after his recorded verse was removed from the song "Remote Control" from West's album Donda without prior notice.
+West later apologised and the pair reconciled.
+In February 2022, Way appeared as a featured artist on West's album Donda 2.
+Behind-the-scenes footage later showed Way recording his verse at his home studio with producer Starquake shortly before the album's live performance in Miami.

+Way performed at an event hosted by David Sacks celebrating the second inauguration of Donald Trump in January 2025, which sparked some backlash from the left-wing.
+Way defended his decision to perform at the event, stating that the Trump administration reached out to him and offered him money to perform, while Joe Biden and Kamala Harris did not.
+He further argued: "Trump wasn't even there.
+It wasn't even a Trump event.
+It was the Crypto Ball for crypto.
+And I'll go again."
+He would later admit he was "misled by the political nature of the event," according to Newsweek.